techouse/mysql-to-sqlite3/README.md

                         Log file
   -V, --vacuum          Use the VACUUM command to rebuild the SQLite database
-                        file, repacking it into a minimal amount of disk space
+                        file, repacking it into a minimal amount of disk space --use-buffered-cursors
+                        Use MySQLCursorBuffered for reading the MySQL
+                        database.
+This can be useful in situations where multiple queries, with small result sets, need to be combined or computed with each other.
 ```